allegro/blog/_posts/2022-09-04-probabilistic-algorithms.md

 | memory [MB] | 1800     | 5300     | 21         |

 Deviation from the correct result exceeded 1%; the times also went up, although they are still many times shorter compared to other variants.
-It’s worth noting that the amount of the memory used has practically not changed.
+It’s worth noting that the amount of memory used has practically not changed.

 Now let’s see what happens when we change the second parameter, which determines the number of unique elements in the input set: